morenolab/MexVar_Paper_Code/README.md

 # MexVar Paper Code
-This repository contains custom-make code used in the analysis and creation of the paper: MexVar database for expanding Latin American precision medicine illustrates striking clinical genetic variation in the Mexican Biobank.
-Authored by Carmina Barberena-Jonas, PhD student at MorenoLab.
-Currently under review.
+This repository contains custom-made code used to analyze biomedical relevant variants presented in the paper: MexVar database for expanding Latin American precision medicine illustrates striking clinical genetic variation in the Mexican Biobank.
+Authored by Carmina Barberena-Jonas et al., PhD student at the Moreno Lab in Mexico (currently under review).

 ## Code available